maester365/maester/website/docs/monitoring/azure-devops.md

 ### Logs view

-In the **Summary** tab click on any of the errors to view the raw logs from Maester.
+In the **Summary** tab select on any of the errors to view the raw logs from Maester.

 ## ![Screenshot of Azure DevOps Pipeline Run Summary Page](assets/azure-devops-logs-page.png)